clemtarge/clemtarge/README.md

 ### Hi there 👋

+## FastML
+FastML allows you to create, train, test, and save your Machine Learning model with two lines of code.
+You can also optimize it by specifying hyperparameters thanks to Bayesian Optimization.

 <!--
 **clemtarge/clemtarge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.